vgisclabs/deltachat-touch/README.md

 ### Test it on your PC

-It's possible to run the app on a standard desktop computer.
-Prerequisite is that libdeltachat.so has been built for the architecture amd64.
+With some restrictions, it's possible to run the app on a standard desktop computer.
+Prerequisite is that libdeltachat.so and libquirc.so.1.2 have been built for the architecture amd64.
 Then enter:

 ```
 clickable desktop